 Similarly, the 2014 film God’s Not Dead was a runaway hit — filmed on a $2 million budget, it raked in more than $60 million at the box office and made it more or less possible for its production company, the aforementioned Pure Flix, to form a distribution arm.

-A big part of God’s Not Dead and its 2016 follow-up God’s Not Dead 2 is a song by the popular 90s-era Christian band the Newsboys, whose lead singer today, Michael Tait, was in DC Talk when it recorded Jesus Freak in 1995; about 15 minutes of God’s Not Dead amounts to a Newsboys concert video.
+A big part of the God’s Not Dead series is a song by the popular 90s-era Christian band the Newsboys, whose lead singer today, Michael Tait, was in DC Talk when it recorded Jesus Freak in 1995; about 15 minutes of God’s Not Dead amounts to a Newsboys concert video.
 Like I’m Not Ashamed, the God’s Not Dead movies depend on the idea that Christians are facing increased persecution, but that it is something to be celebrated and even sought.

-And he notes the direct link between those narratives and broader conservative rhetoric over the past several decades: “Several major conservative political pundits and organizations have made a name for themselves by selectively highlighting cases of alleged persecution of Christians,” he writes, highlighting the so-called “war on Christmas” pushed by TV and radio personality Todd Starnes and the recently ousted Fox News host Bill O’Reilly.
+And he noted the direct link between those narratives and broader conservative rhetoric over the past several decades: “Several major conservative political pundits and organizations have made a name for themselves by selectively highlighting cases of alleged persecution of Christians,” he wrote, highlighting the so-called “war on Christmas” pushed by TV and radio personality Todd Starnes and ousted Fox News host Bill O’Reilly.